Tribanocci/Simulation_Queuing_Systems_App/README.md

 # Simulation_App

 ## Descprition of the App
-This is a Windowds App implemented by Windows Forms application in C++/CLI.
-The Window Form is used for input of data necessery to simulate the performance of a queing system (M/M/n/K Model or Flow Model).
+This is a Windows application developed using the Windows Forms framework in C++/CLI.
+The application utilizes a graphical user interface (GUI) created with Windows Forms to gather the required input data for simulating the performance of a queuing system.
+The queuing system can be modeled using either the M/M/n/K model or the Flow Model.

-The algorithm for simulating the queing system is written in C++ using OOP paradigm.
+The simulation algorithm for the queuing system is implemented in C++ using the Object-Oriented Programming (OOP) paradigm.

-The files of the App include the header and cpp file for the algorithm of the simulation.
-The input to the SimulationModels.cpp is fed through the Window Form.
-The Window Form is defined in Myform.h and its functionalities in the MyForm.cpp.
+The application is composed of several files.
+These include the header and cpp files for the simulation algorithm.
+The input required for the SimulationModels.cpp file is obtained through the Windows Form interface.
+The structure of the Windows Form is defined in MyForm.h, and its corresponding functionalities are implemented in the MyForm.cpp file.
+This separation allows for a clear organization of the GUI design and the simulation logic.

 ## Running the App

-In order to build the app you have to perform the following steps:
+To successfully build and deploy the application, follow these steps:

-  -Install Microsoft Visual Studio (not vs code)
+1. **Install Microsoft Visual Studio (not VS Code)**.

+2. **Install the following workloads**:
-  -Intstall the workload of "Desktop development with C++" and ".NET desktop development"
+   - "Desktop development with C++"
+   - ".NET desktop development"

+3. **Open the project file**:
-  -Open the project file "Simulation_App.sln"
+   Launch Microsoft Visual Studio and open the project file named "Simulation_App.sln".

+4. **Build the App**:
-  -Build the App using the Play button at the top.
+   Build the application by clicking on the Play button located at the top of the IDE.

+By following these steps, you can effectively set up and utilize the Simulation App for simulating queuing system performance.